manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 implementers and consumers.[^4]

 ## Specification

+IETF: 4627, 2119, 3986

+### Key Words

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://www.ietf.org/rfc/rfc2119.txt).

+### ResourceURI (string)

+Uniform Resource Identifier as specified in RFC 3986, is used to identify and resolve endpoints.
+Case sensitive and MUST be case normalized as per section 6.2.2.1 of RFC 3986, m eaning that the scheme and authority MUST be in lowercase.

+### JSON-RPC

 Since JSON-RPC utilizes JSON, it has the same type system (described in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt)).
 JSON can represent four primitive types (Strings,